aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

 ## Configuration

-In order to access the ABCI Cloud Storage, ABCI users need to use a Cloud Storage Account that is different from ABCI account.
+In order to access ABCI Cloud Storage, ABCI users need to use a Cloud Storage Account that is different from ABCI account.
 Users are allowed to have multiple Cloud Storage Accounts.
 Access Key which is a pair of Access Key ID and Secret Access Key is issued for each Cloud Storage Account.
-If a user belongs to multiple ABCI groups and uses the ABCI Cloud Storage from multiple groups, multiple Cloud Storage Accounts is issued per group.
-When accessing the ABCI Cloud Storage for the first time, Access Key should be set up in AWS CLI as shown below.
+If a user belongs to multiple ABCI groups and uses ABCI Cloud Storage from multiple groups, multiple Cloud Storage Accounts is issued per group.
+When accessing ABCI Cloud Storage for the first time, Access Key should be set up in AWS CLI as shown below.
 Specify `us-east-1` as region name.
 ```
 [username@es1 ~]$ aws configure
 AWS Access Key ID [None]: ACCESS-KEY-ID